ivanguravel/ground-robot-autopilot/README.md

-# 🚗 Autopilot for the Car / Ground Robot
+# 🚗 Autopilot for the Toy Car / Ground Robot

 A computer vision + LLM system that processes video/camera feeds, detects road objects with RetinaNet, and generates control commands via Azure OpenAI, Ollama, or OpenAI.